pppreap/challenge13_ecommerce/README.md

 Using Express.js, Sequelize, and MySQL database, the backend for an e-commerce site will be built.
 Link to [Application Functionality Video]:()

+This walkthrough video show the POST, PUT, and DELETE routes for products and tags being tested in Insomnia Core.

 # User Story for E-Commerce Back End

 A manager at an internet retail company WANT a back end for my e-commerce website that uses the latest technologies